 To learn more about audio dynamic range compression as a whole, check out my in-depth article The Complete Guide To Audio Compression & Compressors.

-As mentioned, the attack time of a compressor is the amount of time it takes for the compressor to reach its full ratio of attenuation once the input signal exceeds the threshold.
+As mentioned, the compressor's attack time is the amount of time it takes for the compressor to reach its full ratio of attenuation once the input signal exceeds the threshold.